the-teachingRSE-project/competencies/response_to_referees.md

 We have now added these examples from the USA, which we previously missed.
 Thank you for reporting these blind spots!

 ## R1: Section 3 (Values)
-- we agree with the reviewer taht many RSEs are probably unaware of these code of conducts.
+- we agree with the reviewer that many RSEs are probably unaware of these code of conducts.
 However we feel that this is an important aspect for RSEs going forward.
-They will need at least some basic familiarity with to support their future work.
+They will need at least some basic familiarity with it to support their future work.
 - add sentences to explain why these values are stated explicitly here even though many practioners will learn about these values by following the examples of their peers and mentors.
 - fixed in markdown version of the paper